-- The track is closed to all athletes when the light is red.
-The athlete at the start may only start if the green light is visible. - The start must take place within thirty (30) seconds after the "Track is Clear" notice for singles and within 45 seconds after the "Track is Clear" notice for doubles. - In training, the start must take place within 20 seconds after the "Track is Clear" notice for singles (S) and within 35 seconds after the "Track is Clear" notice for doubles (D). - The start is valid if the athlete has left the start handles within this time with a push and has put the sled in motion. - A flying start is not allowed. - When an interruption occurs during a competition (with the exception of a determined sweeping interval in case of snowfall), fundamentally the starter must give the next athlete two (2) minutes preparation time before the signal "Track is Clear" is given.
+- a) The track is closed to all athletes when the light is red.
+The athlete at the start may only start if the green light is visible. - b) In all FIL competitions as well in training, the start must take place within 20 seconds after the "Track is Clear" notice for singles (S) and within 35 seconds after the "Track is Clear" notice for doubles (D). - c) The start is valid if the athlete has left the start handles within this time with a push and has put the sled in motion. - d) A flying start is not allowed. - e) When an interruption occurs during a competition (with the exception of a determined sweeping interval in case of snowfall), fundamentally the starter must give the next athlete two (2) minutes preparation time before the signal "Track is Clear" is given.